crazyvinvin/Portfolio-S3/README.md

 ![Context diagram of MCS Services](images/SystemContextDiagramMCS.PNG "MCS Services Diagram")

 ## Systems and Services
-In this document there has been spoken alot about MCS Systems and MCS Services, but what is the difference?
+In this document there has been a lot of talk about MCS Systems and MCS Services, but what is the difference?
 MCS Systems are the systems inside the Minecraft server.
-For example a farm that produces melons and pumpkins is called a MCS System.
+For example a farm that produces melons and pumpkins is called an MCS System.
 All the systems are registered at the MCS Systems API.
 MCS Services are the things we build outside of the Minecraft server.
 For example the MCS Analyser and the MCS Turtle Tracker are both MCS Services.